GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Introduction

 Firstly, we introduce a hybrid representation of 3D Gaussians, termed hybrid Gaussian, which encompasses much fewer free parameters compared to the standard form by exploiting parameter redundancy.
 Each Gaussian maintains unique explicit attributes, such as position and opacity, while sharing implicit attributes, including the covariance matrix and view-dependent color, within a latent feature space.

-Secondly, we organize hybrid Gaussians in a hierarchical manner, conceptualizing them as a forest for scene modeling.
+Secondly, we organize hybrid Gaussians in a hierarchical manner, conceptualizing them as a forest structure for scene modeling.
 Explicit and implicit attributes of hybrid Gaussians are designated as leaf and non-leaf nodes, respectively, and interconnected through efficient pointers.
 In this formulation, through recursive tracing pointers upwards, each leaf node follows a unique path leading to the root of its corresponding tree, and all nodes along this path uniquely characterize a hybrid Gaussian.
-In addition, implicit attribute nodes at higher levels are significantly fewer in number (the quantity of root nodes is around 2\% of the leaves) and are reused by a larger set of hybrid Gaussians, leading to a more compact scene representation while preserving adaptability and expressive capability.
+In addition, implicit attribute nodes at higher levels are significantly fewer in number (the quantity of root nodes is around 2\% of that of the leaves) and are reused by a larger set of hybrid Gaussians, leading to a more compact scene representation while preserving adaptability and expressive capability.

-Thirdly, we propose an adaptive growth and pruning strategy for Gaussian-Forest.
+Thirdly, we propose an adaptive growth and pruning strategy for GaussianForest.
 This dynamic growth relies on cumulative gradients to discern regions characterized by under-reconstruction or high uncertainty, such as object boundaries or regions with notable view-dependency.
 The expansion of new nodes in these complex regions facilitates swift scene adaptation, even with sparse or imprecise initial points.
 Simultaneously, regularly identifying and pruning insignificant leaves and branches, such as trivial Gaussians in simple regions like backgrounds, provides effective control over the total number of nodes.
 This ensures concise representations without compromising rendering quality, while contributing to the acceleration of both training and rendering.
 The primary contributions of this paper are summarized as follows: \begin{itemize}

-\item Introducing Gaussian-Forest, which represents a scene as a forest composed of hybrid Gaussians.
+\item Introducing GaussianForest, which represents a scene as a forest composed of hybrid Gaussians.
 By modeling each Gaussian with significantly fewer parameters, remarkable compactness is achieved while adaptability and expressiveness are retained.

-\item Developing adaptive growth and pruning strategies specifically tailored for Gaussian-Forest, facilitating rapid scene adaptation while avoiding unnecessary expansion of the number of Gaussians.
+\item Developing adaptive growth and pruning strategies specifically tailored for GaussianForest, facilitating rapid scene adaptation while avoiding unnecessary expansion of the number of Gaussians.